Ssriram83/cloud-endure-workshop/content/lab/2_Setup/2_Setup_CE_Project.md

 {{% notice tip %}}
-Whenever you forget the instructions, Click on  **Machines > MACHINE ACTIONS > Add Machines**.
+In case, you forget the instructions to install, Click on  **Machines > MACHINE ACTIONS > Add Machines**.
 This opens guidelines to install CloudEndure agent on your source instances.
 {{% /notice %}}